The Cape Wheel – Is It Worth It?

 How many people can fit into a pod?

 Officially, eight.
 The Cape Wheel doesn’t tend to get super busy, so usually it’s just you and your group in a pod, unless you have more than eight people.
-However, I think eight people in a pod would be quite a tight squeeze.
-There were three of us in our pod and although we had plenty of space, I think it would have been a bit cramped with eight of us in there!
+I do think that eight people in a pod would be a pretty tight squeeze, though.

 Is it worth it?